13 Steps to Prepare for Tax Season

 8. Take Any Required Minimum Distributions

 Another tax-filing tip: If you’ve reached retirement age, make sure you take any distributions that are necessary.
-You generally must start taking withdrawals from your traditional IRA, SEP IRA, SIMPLE IRA, and retirement plan accounts when you reach age 72 (73 if you reach age 72 after Dec.
-31, 2022).
+You generally must begin taking annual withdrawals from your traditional IRA, SEP IRA, SIMPLE IRA, and retirement plan accounts starting with the year you turn 73.
 When you reach the minimum age, you can delay your first mandatory withdrawal until April 1 of the following year.
 From then on, however, you must take your annual required minimum distribution (RMD) by December 31.
 If you miss the RMD deadline, you may get hit with a penalty of 25% of the RMD total.

 9. Make a Final Estimated Tax Payment